braze-inc/braze-docs/_docs/_hidden/pricing/whatsapp_pricing.md

 ## Marketing conversations

 On October 1, 2024, Meta decreased pricing on United Kingdom marketing conversations by 25% to reflect current demand.
-We have passed through these cost reductions to your Message Credits entitlements in equal proportions.
+We have passed through these cost reductions to your Message Credits or WhatsApp Credits entitlements in equal proportions.
 This update went into effect on the same day as Meta’s (October 1).

 #### What are marketing conversations?